-Risley Avenue School is a great school to be a part of.
-We have an active vibrant Governing body and a dedicated SMT.
-There is an excellent working relationship between these two bodies and we both share the vision of the school in our hearts and minds and are committed to implementing it.
-This ethos runs right throughout the school to middle management and other teaching staff and extends to the other personnel in the school.
-Of course we have our challenges, there’s no growth without challenge, but for us the children really are our greatest assets and we all share the view that the education of our children should enrich the lives of our children not just academically but in all respects.
-We strive to meet the needs of all our children so that when they leave Risley they are enhanced and can therefore continue to develop themselves and others as they advance to the next stage of their lives.
+Risley Avenue Primary School provides an excellent education and a fantastic range of ex-curricula activities to all its pupils.
+The school is a focal point for the diverse local community and is supported by an active and engaged Governing body.
+There is an excellent working relationship between the governors, parents and staff who all share an ambitious vision for the school and are committed to achieving it.
+For all of us the children are our greatest assets and we all share the view that the education of our children should enrich the lives of our pupils not just academically but in all respects.
+We strive to meet the needs of all our children so that when they leave Risley they can look forward with confidence to develop themselves and others as they advance to the next stage of their lives.

 I was appointed as a Community Governor in 2012 and am now a Co-opted governor.
-I was elected Vice Chair in 2015 and sit on the Finance and Personnel committees.
+I was elected Vice Chair in 2015 and Chair in 2017.
+I also sit on the Finance and Personnel committee.

-After graduating in engineering, I worked in banking for 13 years and then set up an online financial data business.
-I have always been interested in education and am committed to helping Risley continue to improve the opportunities for all its pupils.
+After graduating in engineering, I worked in banking for many years before setting up an online financial data business.
+Although only one of my three children is still of school age I continue to have a keen interest in education and am committed to helping Risley continue to improve the opportunities for all its pupils.

 Mr. Conrad Plentie, Co-opted Governor